 Connecting to the Internet via a cable (ResNet) is available in every student bedroom.

-On arrival you will be provided with an ethernet cable and information on how to connect.
 In addition, 24-hour computer suites are available across the campus and Wi-Fi is available across the campus including the Library and catering areas.

 If you have a problem with the connection report it through: